Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 \subsubsection{Edge variable sampling}

-Although the exact calculation of the pseudo-likelihood is at least $\mathcal{O}(R^{N^2})$, the log pseudo-likelihood can easily be approximated by random sampling of edge variables; this reduces both storage and computational cost.
-We have experimented with uniform random sampling, as well as weighted (i.e., importance) sampling schemes analogous to the ``Tie-No Tie'' proposal method frequently used in ERGM MCMC \citep{morris.et.al:jss:2008} and a scheme that attempts to sample the full range of edge values uniformly.
-Simulation experiments suggested little if any benefit to importance sampling versus random sampling (see Section~\ref{sec_mplesample} in Appendix), however, and we thus do not pursue this direction here.
+Although the exact calculation of the pseudo-likelihood is at least $\mathcal{O}(R{N^2})$, the log pseudo-likelihood can easily be approximated by random sampling of edge variables; this reduces both storage and computational cost.
+As shown by our experiments, subsampled MPLE can yield high-quality estimates with less time consumed.
+Our implementation offers different sampling schemes such as uniform random sampling, as well as weighted (i.e., importance) sampling schemes analogous to the ``Tie-No Tie'' proposal method frequently used in ERGM MCMC \citep{morris_specification_2008}.
+The two schemes are almost identical in our study case because the binary density is close to 0.5, and we use the random sampling scheme in this paper for simplicity.